 The man then fled the scene and carjacked a third vehicle.
 He was located a short time later and taken into custody.

 Officer Cordova had served with the Nogales Police Department for one year and had previously served with the Santa Cruz County Sheriff's Office for 10 years.
 He is survived by his three children and expectant fiancee.

 This national fallen officer wristband is 100% black silicon rubber with a debossed interior and blue color filled stripe that wraps all the way around.
 The speckled white stars complement the two stripes running above and below the blue line.
 This bracelet is the best way to show your support for our nation's fallen heroes.

 With your help, we have donated over $500,000 to causes supporting law enforcement, veterans, first responders, and more!
 We thank you for your continued support.
 Every item purchased makes a difference.

+This fundraiser is now complete.
 In memory of Trooper Tyler Edenhofer, 100% of the profits from this fundraiser will be donated to the Concerns of Police Survivors, a 501(c)(3) non-profit fund.
-Other ways to Support: USA Thin Blue Line 3x5 Inch Sticker...
+Trooper Tyler Edenhofer was shot...